Fees, Payments and Tuition Assurance Policy

 Students with outstanding fees will not be issued any academic transcripts and will not be permitted to graduate.
 Students will also be refused the following services:

 - access to assessment results;

 - course enrolment;

 If a student’s enrolment was cancelled due to outstanding fees, they may request to be re-enrolled; the late enrolment fee will be applied.
 A student whose enrolment was cancelled will carry the debt and will not be permitted to enrol until the outstanding amount has been paid in full or an agreement has been made between the student and AC.

 Continuing students who fail to enrol by the enrolment date will be charged a late enrolment fee.
 This fee must be paid before enrolment will be processed.
-The enrolment date will be published on the college website.
+The enrolment date will be published on the AC website.
 Students who have difficulty making payments must make an appointment with the AC accounts department as soon as practicable.